Protocol Revenue

 Figure 2 - Current LEB8 Sankey Diagram

-The NO earns solo staking APY on their bond (0.334 ETH), 14% commission on the borrowed ETH (0.14 ETH), and RPL rewards (0.14 ETH)1.
-Meanwhile, they lose RPL value to inflation going to NOs for RPL rewards (0.084 ETH) and inflation going to DAO expenses (0.036 ETH).
+The node operator earns solo staking APY on their bond (0.334 ETH), 14% commission on the borrowed ETH (0.14 ETH), and RPL rewards (0.14 ETH)1.
+Meanwhile, they lose RPL value to inflation going to node operators for RPL rewards (0.084 ETH) and inflation going to DAO expenses (0.036 ETH).

 Figure 3

-Figure 3 - Proposal ETH-only Sankey Diagram
+Figure 3 - Proposal w/minimum LEB8 Allocation Sankey Diagram

 Figure 4

-Figure 4 - Proposal w/minimum LEB8 Allocation Sankey Diagram
+Figure 4 - Proposal ETH-Only Sankey Diagram

-Case Study: ETH-only is Preferred by Node Operators
+Case Study: ETH-Only is Preferred by Node Operators

-Proposal Example, Reference
+Proposal Case Study, Reference

 Figure 5